tinkerhub/TinkerHub-Learning-Paths/learning/Flask/readme.md

 Before learning flask you should have good knowledge in python

-:bulb: Check out our learning resource for [python](https://github.com/tinkerhub-org/TinkerHub-Learning-Paths/tree/main/learning/Python)
+:bulb: Check out our learning path for [python](https://github.com/tinkerhub-org/TinkerHub-Learning-Paths/tree/main/learning/Python)

 ## Learn more about web apps :green_book: